Larsouille/symfony3-apache-PHP7-Xdebug-docker/README.md

 Then, you have to build the image running:

 ```
-youruser: $ docker build -t thenameofyourimage .
+youruser:where/the/dockerfile/is $ docker build -t thenameofyourimage .
 ```

 Don't forget the "." at the end of the command!

 Tadam!
-If everything went right,  you probably end with a wonderful ready to run docker image!
+If everything went right, you probably ended with a wonderful ready to run docker image!

 Also, you would run it with this command:
 ```
-youruser: $ docker run docker-whale
+youruser: $ docker run theimageyouwannarun
 ```

 Or list all images you made running: